Worms can pose a risk to you, too.

-Humans can pick up roundworms from a variety of places, so it’s important to know where they are most prevalent and to follow up with good hygiene practices.
+Humans can pick up roundworms from dogs and cats in a variety of places, so it’s important to know where they are most prevalent and to follow up with good hygiene practices.

-Here are a few places you could pick up roundworms.
+Here are a few places you could pick these pesky parasites up.

 Puppies and Kittens